-Your FSA ID is the username and password you create to access certain Department of Education websites.
+Your FSA ID is the username and password that will grant access to certain Department of Education websites.
 It will also help verify your identity and serve as your digital signature for your FAFSA.
 If you are a dependent student (more on that here), then your parent will need to create an FSA ID as well.

 Step 2: Gather important documents